Obligations for Maintenance of Records under PMLA- FIU-IND

 - Cybersecurity & Technology

-- Cyber Security Audit Certificate from CERT-In empanelled auditor
+- under the Cyber Security Audit Certificate from CERT-In empanelled auditor

 - Compliance with CERT-In Directions dated 28-04-2022